-"I'm soft, please don't hurt me like that," he said in a humorous online reply in a bid to cool matters.
+"I'm soft please don't hurt me like that," he said in a humorous online reply in a bid to cool matters.

-Naim's fans have also posted their support for him, saying the physical threat issued by the Rose supporter is over the top.
+Naim's fans have also posted their support for him, saying that the physical threat issued by the ardent Rose supporter is over the top.

-Over the weekend, Naim also posted a YouTube video that suggests a duet between him and Rose in a cover of the song Eyes Closed.
+Over the weekend, he posted a YouTube video that suggests a duet between him and Rose in a cover of the song Eyes Closed.

-Pundits expect this move to further upset the army of Blackpink fans who recently slammed the girl group's agency for not releasing a new album to tap the girls' massive success this year.
+Pundits expect this move to further upset the big army of Blackpink fans who recently slammed the girl group's agency for not releasing a new album to tap their massive success this year.

-The agency hurriedly issued a statement to say that the quartet are working on new music in the video.
+The agency hurriedly issued a statement to say that the quartet are working on new songs in the video.

 That came after the fans showed they had the weapons to wage a "war" by paying for a truck and a billboard to carry messages urging the agency to do more for Blackpink.